Imperial Hotel, Tokyo: First Imperial Hotel: 1890–1922

 Japan's first Diet building, just finished on 24 November 1890 in time for the first Diet session, burned down on 20 January 1891.
 After a week of preparations, the House of Peers reconvened in the ballroom of the Imperial Hotel, where they met until 1 March.

 Business was slow at first, and the hotel lost money.
-Even after the U.S. annexed the Philippines in 1902, after the Spanish–American and Philippine–American Wars, bringing more travelers through Japan, the hotel only averaged 40 guests and 50 restaurant customers.
+Even after the U.S. annexed the Philippines in 1902, bringing more travelers through Japan, the hotel only averaged 40 guests and 50 restaurant customers.
 It was not until the start of the Russo-Japanese War in 1904 that the hotel was regularly filled to capacity.
 In 1906 a 42-room annex was built and the Hotel Metropole in Tsukiji was purchased to increase capacity, allowing the hotel to serve up to 150 resident guests and seat up to 200 for dinner and banquets.
 The Metropole was torn down in 1910, as planning began for a new building to be completed by 1916.

 Watanabe's Imperial Hotel building was destroyed by fire on 16 April 1922, while Edward, Prince of Wales was visiting Japan.
 The fire broke out during the day, with a full staff on hand and most of the guests out at an Imperial garden party.
 There were no deaths, but business at the hotel stopped until the south wing of the new hotel could be opened.